ryan-mcclue/musings/workflow.md

 Why is Intel shr instruction so slow?
 Intel deliberately makes mmx slow
 -----

-For intel CPUs, i3-i7 of same generation will have same micro-architecture.
-Just more cache, hyperthreading, cores, die size etc.

-$(grub-)

-Intel clock frequency is often changed by OS?

-Is cortex-m4 microarchitecture?
-How does this relate to intel naming?
-AMD also?

-also have uOP cache considered L0

-$(getconf LEVEL1_DCACHE_LINESIZE)

-$(sudo lshw -html > info.html) for RAM, harddrive and drivers of things
-$(ldd --version)
-$(lsb_release -a), $(cat /etc/debian_version)

-SATA ssd is the lowest grade ssd (however still 4 times bandwidth)

-storage devices: form factor (M.2 keying, PCIe), interface (SATAIII, NVMe, PCIe), technology a single form factor may support multiple interfaces, so ensure motherboard has appropriate chipset

-DRAM refreshed periodically.
-SDRAM (synchronises clock speed with memory speed).
-SDRAM.
-LPDDR4 (low-power; double pumping on rising and falling edge of clock)

-SRAM more expensive, faster, not refreshed, larger die size.

-DIIM (dual in-line memory module) is form factor (wider bus) SODIMM (small outline)

-From $(cpuinfo) see that although 64bit cpu this is just what the instruction set supports.
-As we have no need for 16 exabytes (tera, peta, exa), the physical address size may be 39bits, and virtual size 48bits to save on unused transistors

-$(cpu-x) for cache information per core

-NUMA node relationship between CPU socket (location on motherboard) and memory banks.
-So, say 2 sockets will probably have 2 NUMA nodes.
-Therefore, not all physical memory directly accessible from 1 cpu socket;
-will have to go through other socket to get it

-Hyperthreads don't increase number of instructions per second, rather number of instructions that can be queued (so hyperthread like a queue)

-Caches, are instruction and data caches combined?
-What distinct features in a core, e.g. shared caches?
-What additional features on one capable of hyperthreading?

-CPU could implement VT-x, but motherboard and bios must support this as well?
-What additional features are present when CPU supports this?

-Cache probably 8-way as compromise between lookup and copy speed.
-Flow of cache, is it check if from 8-way copy then L2 8-way or finish L1 entirely?
-If found, in L2 does it copy to L1?

 Polymorphism is a single object that can be interpreted as having various types.
 This can simply be a struct with unions and a type field.